sscollis/lns3d/test/pcyl/sweep=35/M=0.8/README.md

 that with the improved BC's used here, a domain size of 10,000 (`Case 1`) is adequate.

+## Next Step

+Now that we have the potential flow, we compute the viscous mean flow in the directory `Re=1e5`.

 S. Scott Collis\
 flow.physics.simulation@gmail.com